 KU Libraries invite and accept many other types of collection gifts, including books, manuscripts, oral histories, ephemera, archival materials, scores, photographs, media, CDs, DVDs, videos and recordings.

 Financial support is crucial for our collections and services; it enables us to preserve and thoroughly catalog the materials we collect, making them accessible to users, and helps us better meet the needs of researchers.
 Although such gifts are never a requirement for the acceptance of a collection, donors who are able to assist the library by making contributions toward the cataloging and conservation of their papers would be providing much-needed assistance and are encouraged to do so.

 In certain circumstances, donors may take a tax deduction for their donation of papers.
 Donors should discuss their gift with a tax accountant or attorney.
 Curators and librarians cannot provide tax advice, nor are they permitted to appraise the monetary value of a collection.
 They can, however, provide contact information for appraisers.
 It is the donor’s responsibility to make arrangements for and bear the cost of such an appraisal.

 Some helpful sources of information about archival and manuscript collections in general can be found in the Society of American Archivists brochures "A Guide to Donating Your Personal or Family Records to a Repository" and "A Guide to Donating Your Organization's Records to a Repository."
 The American Library Association brochure "Your Old Books: Frequently Asked Questions About Rare Books and Book Values" provides guidance on making donations of printed materials.

 Librarians and archivists are available to talk with prospective donors and answer questions.
 In many cases, they may arrange a visit to examine the material and discuss options.

-Kenneth Spencer Research Library
+Director of Spencer Research Library